daliwang/SPEL_OpenACC/README.md

 This is accompany code and data associated with the paper submission 'SPEL: Software Tool for Porting ELM with OpenACC in a Function Unit Test Framework'.
 This software tool builds off of previous work done by Dali Wang and Yao Cindy to create a robust method for developing the E3SM Land Model (ELM).

 SPEL contains two folders:

-./SourceFiles/: folder contains the ELM Fortran source files and the GPU-ready ELM Test Modules ./scripts/: folder contains SPEL Python scripts
+./SourceFiles/: folder contains the ELM Fortran source files and the GPU-ready ELM Test Modules

+./scripts/: folder contains SPEL Python scripts and few Fortran modelules to generate ELM test modules

 ## SPEL setup and instructions
 Currently, these SPEL Python scripts are used to: